sbseltzer/kioku-srs/BUILDING.md

 If you are experienced in doing this and see it as a kluge, please, for the love of all that is good, tell me what I'm doing wrong and how I can improve it.
 If you're an especially kind person, submit a PR.

-Anyhow, for the time being, the dependencies such as `libgit2` and `libssh2` are built as static libraries with PIC (where applicable).
-This is because...
-1. It's easier.
-2. They are uncommon on most systems (even Linux), so the costs of *not* making them dynamic libraries is less awful.
-3. This is the most feasible solution for OSX, and consistency is a good thing.

-Kioku itself, however, is primarily built as a shared library.
-This is the reason we build the dependencies as static libraries with PIC.
-This is because Kioku has a number of unit tests that all link to it, so building those with static linkage would take more build time and disk space.
+### Dynamic vs Static Libraries
+- Windows always uses DLLs moved to the same directory as their executable.
+I have had a great deal of trouble linking them to Kioku statically.
+It has something to do with my MSVC builds where standard libraries are not playing nice with static linkage.
+Something somewhere is linking to them dynamically on static builds, which causes symbol conflicts.
+I'd like to get this fixed some day.
+- Apple platforms always use static libraries.
+This is the recommended configuration.
+I'm not too familiar with why that is, but my understanding is it doesn't deal with shared libraries in the same way Windows/Linux does, and for some reason this can make them more complex to deploy.
+- Linux can be built as dynamic or static.
+Hooray!

-This does make the Kioku shared library quite large.
+Static builds make the Kioku library quite large.
 On my Ubuntu 14.04 x64 it's about 3MB.
 Although I haven't the data to back it up, it's probably not much larger than the cumulative of libgit2, libssh2, and libkioku as shared libraries.
 This is already a (mostly) necessary evil on macOS platforms.
-I'd still like to add the option to compile everything as a shared library, though.
-It's pretty easy to facilitate such builds on Windows and Linux, and I've proven that it can work in previous revisions.
-I've changed from that methodology for the time being in the interest of consistency.

 ## Getting started